omarorn/me/roocodelog.md

    - Simplified the configuration to focus on the Python application

 5. Identified from pyproject.toml that this is a Flask application (not FastAPI) and updated the app.py file accordingly to use Flask's run method instead of uvicorn

+6. Encountered ModuleNotFoundError for Flask - Poetry wasn't installing dependencies correctly in the Railway environment

+7. Created requirements.txt file with all dependencies from pyproject.toml to use a more direct approach for dependency installation

+8. Updated railway.toml to use pip with requirements.txt instead of Poetry:
+   - Changed buildCommand to "pip install -r requirements.txt"
+   - Kept startCommand as "python app.py"

+9. Encountered dependency conflicts with pydantic versions:
+   - langchain 0.3.13 requires pydantic>=2.7.4,<3.0.0
+   - openai 1.50.0 requires pydantic>=1.9.0,<3
+   - flask-pydantic 0.11.0 requires pydantic>=1.7
+   - Our specified version was pydantic==2.5.2

+10. Updated requirements.txt to resolve conflicts:
+    - Removed flask-pydantic to avoid conflicts
+    - Changed pydantic version to match langchain's requirements (>=2.7.4,<3.0.0)